josefineflygge/Account-Registration-android/README.md

 # Account-Registration-android
-A small component for account registration, including a password strength meter.
-Project for the course TDDC73, Linköping University.
+A small component for account registration, including  password strength meter.
+Using asynchronous UI and background threads to not block UI.